zijipia/ZiExtractor/README.md

 * Exercise caution while using ZiExtractor as it's still under development.
 * Ensure you have the necessary permissions to extract audio from the intended sources.
 * Respect copyright laws and terms of service when using this library.

+## Recommendation: use together with discord-player-youtubei to improve performance